pierrick-giffard/STAMM/ReadMe.md

 ## Time step

 The choice of the simulation time step depends on the advection scheme used, on velocities experimented by turtles and on grid resolution.
-For Euler advection scheme, the Courant–Friedrichs–Lewy condition has to be respected in the whole area: u \* dt / dx \&lt; 1. u is the maximum velocity turtles will experiment, dt is the simulation time step and dx is the spatial grid resolution.
+For Euler advection scheme, the Courant–Friedrichs–Lewy condition has to be respected in the whole area: u \* dt / dx has to be less than 1 in the whole domain. u is the maximum velocity turtles will experiment, dt is the simulation time step and dx is the spatial grid resolution.

 The Runge-Kutta scheme is more stable, but has no criteria as simple as for Euler scheme.
 Hence, and for security reasons, it is possible to use the Courant criteria also for Runge-Kutta 4.

-## **Computational** time and Memory
+## Computational time and Memory

 The computational time is not proportional to time step.
 Hence, a great part of computational time is dedicated to access data from disk (operation done each day for daily datasets).
 Also, it is quite fast to calculate turtles positions evolution since it is done in C (up to 10 000 turtles).
 Indeed, Parcels translates all python kernels to C language in order to speed up execution.